albertomh/DepositDuck-api/README.md

 The frontend is styled using Bootstrap 5.
 Specifically, a project-specific version customised to use the DepositDuck palette which lives at [albertomh/speculum](https://github.com/albertomh/speculum).

-NB. until static assets are hosted in a bucket where CORS can be configured, for local development place the contents of speculum's [dist](https://github.com/albertomh/speculum/tree/main/dist) directory in `depositduck/web/static/speculum@X.Y.Z/`.
+Static assets (Bootstrap, Bootstrap Icons, htmx) are hosted in a public Cloudflare R2 bucket with CORS enabled to allow GET from `localhost:8000`.

 ## Test

 Tests live in `tests/`.
-This contains two sub-directories: `unit/` for unit tests and `e2e/` for end-to-end tests.
+This contains two sub-directories:

+- `unit/` pytest unit tests.
+- `e2e/` end-to-end Playwright tests.

 ### Prerequisites